LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

   }
 }
 ```
-Step 5: Check the mapping of the new index to make sure the mapping has been defined correctly
+Step 5: Check the mapping of the new index to make sure the all the fields have been mapped correctly

 Syntax:
 ```